Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Connections to Related Research

-The GPTS-based BDEMM, namely the INTEL algorithm \cite{liu2020sequential}, shows the potential of BDEMM to address non-state-space models.
-Before the appearance of INTEL, most of GPTS based algorithms resort to a complex model structure to capture possible regime shifts in the future observations \cite{chandola2011gaussian,saatcci2010gaussian,roberts2013gaussian,osborne2012real,garnett2010sequential}, e.g., a student’s t based observation model \cite{vanhatalo2009gaussian} or a non-stationary kernel function \cite{garnett2010sequential}, which then leads to the absence of an analytical inference solution.
-The BDEMM framework provides a way to get rid of using any complex model structure by employing a set of simple, analytically solvable models, which renders the resulting INTEL method to own a rich modeling capacity to cover complex temporal structures as well as a much higher computational efficiency.
+GPTS models offer probabilistic predictions of future observations as well as estimates of uncertainty.
+BDEMM utilizes the Bayesian framework inherent within GPTS models and embeds multiple such models for more accurate and robust online prediction.
+The resulting INTEL algorithm \cite{liu2020sequential} demonstrates BDEMM's ability to address non-state-space models.
+Before INTEL's development, most GPTS-based methods required a complicated model structure to capture the potential regime shifts in future observations \cite{chandola2011gaussian,saatcci2010gaussian,roberts2013gaussian,osborne2012real,garnett2010sequential} (e.g., student's t-based observation model in \cite{vanhatalo2009gaussian} or non-stationary kernel function in \cite{garnett2010sequential}, leading to an absence of analytical inference solutions.
+By using a collection of simple, analytically solvable models instead, the BDEMM framework eliminates the need for complex model specifications, resulting in INTEL having rich modeling capacity to cover complex temporal structures while achieving much higher computational efficiency.

-Finally but not least, BDEMM has a connection to forecasting theories and techniques, which have been widely used in operations, economics and finance, energy industry, environmental research such as forecasting of climate change.
-See \cite{petropoulos2022forecasting} for an encyclopedic review of the forecasting models, methods, and applications.
-In concept, forecasting is a broader concept that covers different types of predictions, e.g., temporal and spatial predictions.
-BDEMM can be treated as a specific type of forecasting technique applicable for robust sequential online prediction based on the time series type data.